-- Retention in the engineering programs is based on the following performance standards in these "critical content courses": PHY 201 (C-); PHY 202 (C-). - First year, sophomore, and first-semester junior students will not be permitted to take more than 4.5 course units unless they have a GPA of 2.75 or greater.
-Upper class students can register for 5.5 course units if they are in good academic standing. - Transfer into the engineering programs from another program within the College is based upon the following performance standards in these "foundation courses": FSP-First Seminar (C+). - Graduation requires a GPA of 2.0 in courses for the engineering programs.
-A student who has received two or more Ds or Fs in major courses will be subject to review by the departmental retention committee.
+- Retention in the engineering programs is based on the following performance standards in these "critical content courses": PHY 201 (C-); PHY 202 (C-), MATH 128 (C-).
+A student who does not achieve these minimum performance standards, earns a grade of F, and/or has an in-major cummulative GPA of less than 2.0 will be placed on the Engineering Programs Retention List.
+Placement on the Retention List for two consecutive semesters or three non-consecutive semesters will result in dismissal from the major.
+Students dismissed from the major may appeal for re-entry into the major. - To ensure academic success, first year, sophomore, and first-semester junior students will not be permitted to take more than 4.5 course units unless they have a GPA of 2.75 or greater.
+Upper class students can register for 5.5 course units if they are in good academic standing. - Entrance (internal transfer) into the engineering programs from another program within the College is based upon the following performance standards in these "foundation courses": PHY 201 (C-); PHY 202 (C-), MATH 128 (C-).
+Internal transfer within engineering programs will be permitted as long as enrollment limits are not exceeded. - Graduation requires an in-major cummulative GPA of 2.0.